lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 For fragmented packet transmission in the downlink, and when ACK Always is used, the fragment receiver MAY support timer-based ACK retransmission.
-In this mechanism, the fragment receiver initializes and starts a timer (denoted "ACK Retry timer") after the transmission of an ACK, except when the ACK is sent in response to the last fragment of a packet (all-1 fragment).
+In this mechanism, the fragment receiver initializes and starts a timer (the Inactivity Timer is used) after the transmission of an ACK, except when the ACK is sent in response to the last fragment of a packet (all-1 fragment).
 In the latter case, the fragment receiver does not start a timer after transmission of the ACK.

-   If, after transmission of an ACK that is not an all-1 fragment, and before expiration of the corresponding ACK
-   Retry timer, the fragment receiver receives a fragment that belongs to the current window (e.g. a missing fragment from the current window) or to the next window, the ACK Retry timer for the ACK is stopped.
-However, if the ACK Retry timer expires, the ACK is resent and the ACK Retry timer is reinitialized and restarted.
+   If, after transmission of an ACK that is not an all-1 fragment, and before expiration of the corresponding Inactivity timer, the fragment receiver receives a fragment that belongs to the current window (e.g. a missing fragment from the current window) or to the next window, the Inactivity timer for the ACK is stopped.
+However, if the Inactivity timer expires, the ACK is resent and the Inactivity timer is reinitialized and restarted.

-   The default initial value for the ACK Retry timer, as well as the maximum number of retries for a specific ACK, denoted MAX_ACK_RETRIES, are not defined in this document, and need to be defined in other documents (e.g. technology-specific profiles).
-The initial value of the ACK Retry timer is expected to be greater than that of the ACK Always timer, in order to make sure that a (buffered) fragment to be retransmitted can find an opportunity for that transmission.
+   The default initial value for the Inactivity timer, as well as the maximum number of retries for a specific ACK, denoted MAX_ACK_RETRIES, are not defined in this document, and need to be defined in other documents (e.g. technology-specific profiles).
+The initial value of the Inactivity timer is expected to be greater than that of the Retransmission timer, in order to make sure that a (buffered) fragment to be retransmitted can find an opportunity for that transmission.

-   When the fragment sender transmits the all-1 fragment, it initializes and starts its retransmission timer (ACK Always timer) to a long value (e.g. several times the initial ACK Retry timer).
+   When the fragment sender transmits the all-1 fragment, it initializes and starts its retransmission timer to a long value (e.g. several times the initial Inactivity timer).
 If an ACK is received before expiration of this timer, the fragment sender retransmits any lost fragments reported by the ACK, or if the ACK confirms successful reception of all fragments of